Supun-Dissanayaka/Supun-Dissanayaka/README.md

 ## **Skills**

+**Machine Learning:**

-- **Machine Learning:** Proficient in developing machine learning models for various applications including classification, regression, and clustering.
+- **Proficient** in developing ML models for various applications (classification, regression, clustering).
+- **Experienced with Large Language Models (LLMs)** and leveraging the capabilities of OpenAI and Hugging Face Hub.

+**Deep Learning:**

-- **Deep Learning:** Experienced in building deep neural networks using frameworks such as TensorFlow, Keras, and PyTorch for tasks like image recognition, natural language processing,                         and speech recognition.
+- **Skilled in building Artificial Neural Networks (ANNs), Convolutional Neural Networks (CNNs), and Recurrent Neural Networks (RNNs)** using frameworks like TensorFlow, Keras, and PyTorch for tasks like image recognition, natural language processing, and speech recognition.

+    **ANNs: Learn from patterns in data,** forming the foundation for many Deep Learning models.

+    **CNNs: Excel at analyzing grid-like data,** making them ideal for image and video recognition.

+    **RNNs: Handle sequential data,** enabling tasks like speech recognition and language translation.

+**Natural Language Processing (NLP):**

+- **Proficient** in NLP techniques (tokenization, named entity recognition, sentiment analysis, text generation).

+- **Experienced** with leading NLP libraries like NLTK, spaCy, and Hugging Face Transformers.

+**Additional Skills:**

+- **Langchain:** Familiarity with the Langchain platform for facilitating large- scale NLP workflows.

+- **ChromaDB:** Knowledge of ChromaDB, a database designed specifically for language models.

+- **Computer Vision:** Skilled in computer vision tasks (object detection, image segmentation, image classification) using OpenCV and Pillow.

-- **Python:** Proficient in Python programming language for data manipulation, visualization, and model development.
+- **Python:** Proficient in Python for data manipulation, visualization, and model development.

 - **Algorithm Development:** Skilled in designing and implementing algorithms for optimization, feature engineering, and model evaluation.

-- **Data Engineering:** Experienced in data preprocessing, feature extraction, and data pipelines to ensure high-quality input for machine learning models.
+- **Data Engineering:** Experienced in data preprocessing, feature extraction, and building data pipelines for ML models.

-- **Cloud Computing:** Knowledgeable about deploying machine learning models on cloud platforms like AWS, Azure, and Google Cloud, utilizing services such as SageMaker, Azure ML, and AI                         Platform.
+- **Cloud Computing:** Knowledgeable about deploying ML models on cloud platforms (AWS, Azure, Google Cloud) using services like SageMaker, Azure ML, and AI Platform.

-- **Software Engineering:** Familiar with software development practices including version control, testing, and debugging for building robust and scalable AI solutions.
+- **Software Engineering:** Familiar with software development practices (version control, testing, debugging) for building robust and scalable AI solutions.

-- **Natural Language Processing (NLP):** Proficient in NLP techniques such as tokenization, named entity recognition, sentiment analysis, and text generation using libraries like NLTK,                                            spaCy, and Hugging Face Transformers.

-- **Computer Vision:** Skilled in computer vision tasks including object detection, image segmentation, and image classification using frameworks like OpenCV and libraries like Pillow.

 ## **Languages and Tools**
 🛠️ As an artificial intelligence engineer, I am proficient in various languages and tools essential for AI development, including: